End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Problem setup

-Defining $\tilde{B}_i = A_{ux} (Te_i\otimes I_{n_x}) + A$ and $\tilde{B}_0= B_0T$ we obtain $ x_t^+ = \tilde{B}_i x_t + [\tilde{B}_0]_i $ yielding a structurally identical identification problem to~\eqref{eq:BiLinSys2}.
-Choosing a specific basis in this setting can be considered as an instance of an input design problem, but we leave this for future research. \end{rem} To solve the linear and affine identification problems~\eqref{eq:BiLinSysID} we resort to the \ac{OLS} estimator to obtain finite sample guarantees.
-Identifying the autonomous \ac{LTI} system~\eqref{eq:BiLinSys1} from finite data has already been considered, see, e.g.,~\cite{matni2019tutorial} for a detailed analysis.
-However, the finite-sample identification of the affine system~\eqref{eq:BiLinSys2} has not been considered yet and is the main technical challenge for obtaining finite sample identification error bounds tailored for control.
-Precisely, the robust controller design requires identification error bounds which are proportional to the state and input.
+describing the behavior of the unknown bilinear system~\eqref{eq:BiLinSys} under the respective control inputs.
+In the following, we consider the problem of identifying $\mathcal{S}_0, \dots \mathcal{S}_{n_u}$ which, as shown previously, is equivalent to identifying the bilinear system~\eqref{eq:BiLinSys}. \begin{rem} We choose the canonical basis $\{e_1,\dots,e_{n_u}\}$ as inputs for simplicity.
+Particularly, any other basis $\{v_1,\dots, v_{n_u}\}$ of $\R^{n_u}$ could be chosen in addition to the zero input.
+Clearly, there exists an invertible matrix $H$ that maps between the two bases, i.e., $v_i= H e_i$ for all $i\in\mathbb{N}_{[1, n_u]}$.
+Applying the input $u^{(\ell)} \equiv v_i$ to system~\eqref{eq:BiLinSys} yields Defining $\tilde{B}_i = A_{ux} (H e_i\otimes I_{n_x}) + A$ and $\tilde{B}_0= B_0 H$ yields $ x_+ = \tilde{B}_i x + [\tilde{B}_0]_i $ , i.e., a structurally identical identification problem to~\eqref{eq:BiLinSys2}.
+Understanding the effect of the selected basis on the accuracy of identification and subsequently on the data-driven control scheme is an interesting direction for future work. \end{rem} To solve the linear and affine identification problems~\eqref{eq:BiLinSysID}, we resort to the \ac{OLS} estimator to obtain finite sample guarantees.
+To this end, we collect $T_i$ samples from $\mathcal{S}_i$ for each $i\in\mathbb{N}_{[0, n_u]}$, where the number of samples will be specified in our analysis.
+Then, the data collected from each experiment $i \in \mathbb{N}_{[0, n_u]}$ amounts to $\big\{x_+^{(\ell)}, x^{(\ell)}, u^{(\ell)}\big\}_{\ell =1}^{T_i}$.
+Identifying the autonomous \ac{LTI} system~\eqref{eq:BiLinSys1} from finite data has already been considered, see, e.g.,~\citet{matni2019tutorial} for a detailed analysis.
+However, the finite-sample identification of the affine system~\eqref{eq:BiLinSys2} is yet unsolved and is the main technical challenge for obtaining finite sample identification error bounds tailored to control.
+More precisely, the robust controller design requires identification error bounds which are proportional to the state and input.
 For this reason, we seek finite sample identification error bounds that hold for all the unknown matrices individually, hence named individual identification error bounds hereafter.
-Obtaining individual identification error bounds from correlated data is an open problem in literature~\citep{Ziemann2023}.
-Hence, we restrict the sampling according to the following assumption. \begin{assum} For each of the realizations $\mathcal{S}_i$, $i=0,$ $1,\dots,n_u$, the data is obtained by sampling according to $x_t \simiid\subGvec{\sigma_x^2}{n_x}$. \end{assum} While the independence of the data is key for the proposed individual bounds, assuming the same distribution for each $\mathcal{S}_i$ is without loss of generality.
-Assumption~\ref{ass:sampling} can be satisfied by, e.g., rolling out the unforced system for some time before applying the necessary input to the system.
-In fact, the data collected from the unforced system could be used to learn the matrix $A$, where the bounds derived in, e.g.,~\cite{simchowitz2018learning} could be used if $A$ is marginally stable. \begin{rem} Compared to the works of \cite{dean2020sample,matni2019tutorial} using Gaussian noise and sampling, the extension to sub-Gaussian sampling allows for more correlations inside the sampled state vector.
-This introduces larger burn-in time conditions but paves the way for applications in Koopman-based control (Section~\ref{sec:koop}). \end{rem} Algorithm~\ref{algo:IDSampling} summarizes the proposed identification procedure, where the deployed sampling scheme is determined depending on the desired error bounds.
+Obtaining individual, a priori identification error bounds from correlated data is an open problem in literature even in the case of linear systems~\citep{Ziemann2023}.
+To address this, we restrict the sampling according to the following assumption. \begin{assum} For each of the realizations $\mathcal{S}_i$, $i\in\mathbb{N}_{[0,n_u]}$, there exists $\sigma_x >0$ such that the sampled data $\big\{x_+^{{(\ell)}}, x^{{(\ell)}} \big\}_{\ell = 1}^{T_i}$ satisfies $x^{(\ell)} \simiid\subGvec{\sigma_x^2}{n_x}$. \end{assum}